Get In Touch

 ISO Class 8 is one of the “dirtiest” cleanroom classifications, but these environments are still much cleaner than the average office space.

-They still use some advanced features, though less than cleanrooms with a stricter cleanliness classification, such as ISO 7, 6, 5, and below.
+They use some advanced features, though less than cleanrooms with a stricter cleanliness classification, such as ISO 7, 6, 5, and below.

 Entry into an ISO Class 8 cleanroom does not require progression through cleaner spaces, as is usual for entering other higher-grade cleanrooms.
 However, implementing control measures to prevent contamination is still important.